If There Is Light, It Will Find You: Overview

 If There Is Light serves as the first Senses Fail album written solely by vocalist Buddy Nielsen.
-He hadn't done the majority of the song writing until three years prior when he began developing his writing skills.
-After deciding on the direction, he brought in other people to help sonically enhance the songs, such as Caswell coming up with guitar solos.
-This was done as Nielsen considered himself a limited guitarist.
-Despite all of the songs being credited to the band as a whole in the album booklet, BMI gives individual credits to each of the songs: all of the tracks bar "Gold Jacket, Green Jacket...", "Is It Gonna Be the Year?" and "Orlando and a Miscarriage" were credited to Nielsen and Burchell.
-The remaining three were credited to Nielsen, Burchell and Caswell.
+He had not done the majority of the songwriting until three years prior, when he began developing his writing skills.
+After deciding on the direction, he brought in other people to help musically enhance the songs.
+For example, he brought in Caswell for guitar solos, as Nielsen considered himself a limited guitarist.
+Despite all of the songs being credited to the band as a whole in the album booklet, BMI gives individual credits to each of the songs: all of the tracks, bar "Gold Jacket, Green Jacket...", "Is It Gonna Be the Year?" and "Orlando and a Miscarriage" were credited to Nielsen and Burchell.
+The remaining three were credited to Nielsen, Burchell, and Caswell.

 All of the lyrics were written by Nielsen, except for a line in "Elevator to the Gallows" by Wesley Eisold of American Nightmare.
 He drew inspiration from several events: the birth of his daughter, his wife's near-fatal struggle with multiple sclerosis, the Pulse nightclub shooting, and substance abuse.
-Musically, the album's sound has been classed as screamo, post-hardcore, pop punk and punk rock.
-It returns to the rock-centric sound of Let It Enfold You, after having spent the preceding two albums – Renacer (2013) and Pull the Thorns from Your Heart (2015) – playing in the hardcore punk/metal territory.
+Musically, the album's sound has been classified as screamo, post-hardcore, pop punk, and punk rock.
+It returns to the rock-centric sound of Let It Enfold You after having spent the preceding two albums – Renacer (2013) and Pull the Thorns from Your Heart (2015) – playing in hardcore punk/metal territory.